imjoy-team/ImJoy/README.md

 For future usage, you just need to run `python -m imjoy` in a terminal.

 ### How does it work?
 ImJoy supports Python Plugins which can run much more computationally intensive tasks.
-In order to run that, it needs to connected to the Python Plugin Engine -- a small python library we developed for ImJoy (source code: https://github.com/oeway/ImJoy-Python).
+In order to run that, it needs to connect to the Python Plugin Engine -- a small python library we developed for ImJoy (source code: https://github.com/oeway/ImJoy-Python).

 Under the hood, the Python Plugin Engine will be connected with the ImJoy web app through websockets, the interaction is done with remote procedure calls (RPC).